 The services fuelled by a public service are driven by one thing: the employees.

 To serve this, the technology put in place must include the entire team at hand, supporting the need for collaboration and communication.
-Having derived data-driven insights from citizens regarding their needs and wants, the entire team can then put a streamlined service into practice that leaves room for future innovation.
+Having derived data-driven insights from citizens regarding their needs and wants, the entire team within central government can then put a streamlined service into practice that leaves room for future innovation.

 By finding small improvements of efficiency, a collective boost can be asserted.
 Creating a culture based on the constant adaptation to disruption is central to staying up-to-date and ahead of the curve.